-Since the passage of legalization in Colorado and Washington, the term “recreational use” has become the catchall phrase to describe all consumption of cannabis that is not “medical.”
-Lacking any commonly accepted definition, “recreational use” has in effect become a code word to describe “just getting high”—or intoxication.
-This is unfortunate, because the phrase just obscures more than it illuminates, and it perpetuates misconceptions about cannabis that have kept it illegal for decades.
+“Since the passage of legalization in Colorado and Washington, the term ‘recreational use’ has become the catchall phrase to describe all consumption of cannabis that is not ‘medical.’
+Lacking any commonly accepted definition, ‘recreational use’ has in effect become a code word to describe ‘just getting high’—or intoxication.
+This is unfortunate, because the phrase just obscures more than it illuminates, and it perpetuates misconceptions about cannabis that have kept it illegal for decades.”

-These include its ability to extend patience and promote self-examination; to awaken a sense of wonder and playfulness, and openness to spiritual experience; to enhance the flavor of meal, the sound of music, or the sensitivity of a lover’s touch; to open the mind and inspire creativity; to bring poetry to language and spontaneity to a performer; to catalyze laughter, facilitate friendship, and bridge human differences.
+“These [benefits] include [the] ability to extend patience and promote self-examination; to awaken a sense of wonder and playfulness, and openness to spiritual experience; to enhance the flavor of meal, the sound of music, or the sensitivity of a lover’s touch; to open the mind and inspire creativity; to bring poetry to language and spontaneity to a performer; to catalyze laughter, facilitate friendship, and bridge human differences.”

 What does this mean for you?

-The division of legal cannabis into two distinct markets (three if you count the black market) has profound consequences for both consumers and the local communities.
+The division of legal cannabis into two distinct markets (three, if you count the black market) has profound consequences for both consumers and the local communities.
 In a split market, quality suffers, costs rise, and service lags.

-As we touched on above, the recreational market charges taxes that are nearly double those on the medical side.
-As you might imagine, this means the state has an inherently greater interest in recreational sales, which bring in significantly more tax revenue that medical sales.
-Furthermore, recreational cannabis dispensaries can charge more knowing that the people shopping there do not have a medical card enabling them to purchase at lower prices.
+The recreational marijuana market charges taxes that are nearly double those on the medical marijuana side in most states.
+For obvious reasons, most states have a greater interest in recreational cannabis sales, which bring in significantly more tax revenue.
+Furthermore, recreational marijuana dispensaries can charge more, knowing that the people shopping there do not have a medical card enabling them to purchase at lower prices.

-Cannabis for Wellness
+Redefining Cannabis for Wellness

-This means avoiding phrases like “get high” that perpetuate the intoxicant/recreational classification.
-Does this mean you absolutely have to get a medical card?
-No, but it does mean voting with your dollar to support the few cannabis shops focused on product quality, service, and user experience as opposed to those that only care about the bottom line.
+We can support a better understanding of medical and recreational cannabis use by avoiding phrases like “get high” that perpetuate the intoxicant/recreational classification.
+Does this mean you absolutely have to get a medical marijuana card?
+No. However, you can vote with your dollar to support the few cannabis shops focused on product quality, service, and user experience as opposed to those that only care about the bottom line.